UAlbertaALTLab/deploy.altlab.dev/README.md

 * [How to register an application with the API](./registration.md)
 * [How to configure the servers](./docs/server-config.md)

-## Notes

-* The docker service should restart all running containers when restarted.
-See <https://stackoverflow.com/a/18797089/6626414>.
-* You can monitor the logs in `deploy.gunicorn`:
-  - `sudo journalctl -lfu deploy.gunicorn`
-  - `sudo journalctl -lu deploy.gunicorn --since='15m'` (last 15 minutes)

 <!-- Links -->
 [itwewina]: https://itwewina.altlab.app/